Xaviersobased: 2020–2023: Career beginnings

+2024: Keep It Goin Xav and With 2

-In his review of Keep It Goin Xav, Alphonse Pierre of Pitchfork wrote that despite drawing from various influences, Xaviersobased's style retains a strong New York rap identity, distinguishing him in the generally "amorphous" internet rap scene.
-He described the music as "vibrant, improvisatory, and fun as hell", while being relatively inaccessible with respect to vocals which are heavily layered and sometimes pitch-shifted.
+On January 11, 2024, Lopez released a single titled "40" with Surf Gang producer Evilgiane and fellow rapper Nettspend.
+This was followed by Lopez appearing as a guest on the popular online radio show On the Radar, in which he performed a freestyle over a DJ Ess instrumental.
+This freestyle was later released as the track "Special".
+On January 16, he released a 15-track mixtape called Keep It Goin Xav, hosted by DJ Rennessy.
+The mixtape featured guest appearances from rappers such as Nettspend, Yhapojj, Jtxpo, and Kuru.
+In his review of Keep It Goin Xav, Pierre wrote that despite drawing from various influences, Xaviersobased's style retains a strong New York rap identity, distinguishing him in the generally "amorphous" internet rap scene.
+He described the music as "vibrant, improvisatory, and fun as hell", while being relatively inaccessible with respect to heavily layered and sometimes pitch-shifted vocals.
 He further praised the selection of faster tracks, while remarking that the slower ones are less interesting, but not devoid of subtlety.

-Lopez released his second mixtape of 2024, with 2, on June 5.
+Lopez released his second mixtape of 2024, With 2, on June 5.
 The album, partially unfinished, was hastily released upon it being completely leaked one week earlier.
-In a review for Pitchfork, Kieran Press-Reynolds noted that as Lopez's peers tend to dilute their sound to appeal to a broader audience, "it’s sweet to watch someone who doesn’t give a fuck."
+In a review for Pitchfork, Kieran Press-Reynolds noted that as Lopez's peers tend to dilute their sound to appeal to a broader audience, "it's sweet to watch someone who doesn't give a fuck."